apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 |:--------------------------------------------------------------------------------|:-----------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `org.apache.hadoop.yarn.server.router.rmadmin.DefaultRMAdminRequestInterceptor` | `Non-Federation` | That simply forwards the client requests to the cluster resource manager.                                                                                 |
 | `org.apache.hadoop.yarn.server.router.rmadmin.FederationRMAdminInterceptor`     | `Federation`     | Intercept the client's administrator request and forward it to the ResourceManager of Yarn SubClusters.
 This is always the last interceptor in the chain. |

+**How to configure the thread pool of FederationRMAdminInterceptor**

+The thread pool configuration used by the `FederationRMAdminInterceptor` is consistent with that of the `FederationClientInterceptor` and can be directly referenced for configuration.

 - yarn.router.webapp.interceptor-class.pipeline